The Invariant Measures of some Infinite Interval Exchange Maps: Background on translation surfaces

 \end{definition}

-\begin{definition}[$S(\G,\w)$] Let $\G$ be a infinite, connected, bipartite, ribbon graph with bounded valance, and let $\w \in \R^\V$ be a positive function.
-Using this data, we will construct a translation surface $S(\G,\w)$.
+\begin{definition}[The surface $S(\G,\w)$] \name{def:S} Let $\G$ be a graph as above.
+Let $\w \in \R^\V$ be a positive eigenfunction of $\A$.
+Using the associated data, we will construct a translation surface $S(\G,\w)$.
 This surface will be a union of rectangles $R_e$ with $e \in \E$, with each $R_e$ given by

 We glue the rectangles so that the right (east) side of $R_e$ is glued isometrically to the left side of $R_{\East(e)}$, and the top (north) side of $R_e$ is glued isometrically to the bottom of $R_{\North(e)}$.
 (This explains the notation for the bijections $\East, \North :\E \to \E$.) \end{definition}